Jalle19/tvheadend-status-manager/README.md

 4. Run `./vendor/bin/propel sql:insert && ./vendor/bin/propel migration:migrate` to create the initial database
 4. Copy `app/config.yml.example` to `app/config.yml` and configure it according to your environment.
 Most of the default values are sensible, but you'll need to configure your instances at least.
+5. Copy `app/settings.js.example` to `src/client/app/js/settings.js` and configure it to contain the same values as you used for `app/config.yml`
-5. Start the CLI application with `./app/tvheadend-status-manager app/config.yml`.
+6. Start the CLI application with `./app/tvheadend-status-manager app/config.yml`.
 You may want to add `-vv` (or even `-vvv`) to the command to get more output in the console.
 See the Usage section below for additional parameters
-6. Browse to `http://192.168.47.47:8080/` to use the web interface (change the port if you changed it in your `config.yml`)
+7. Browse to `http://192.168.47.47:8080/` to use the web interface (change the port if you changed it in your `config.yml`)

 ### Running tests